pedro-ricardo/quadprog/README.md

 # QuadProg Solver
 Simple Quadratic programming solver.
+Many thanks to [Felipeasg](https://github.com/Felipeasg) that found and started this interface.

-The solver credit goes to a `R` package.
+The solver credit goes to a Cran `R` [package](https://github.com/cran/quadprog).

 This repo simply translate that solver to use a **Matlab** like interface.
 * Both C and Fortran usage examples
 * Free from memmory leaks
 * Has a Blas dependency